TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/PasswordHashing/Index.rst

 extensions.

-One last point on this basic hash knowledge section: Password hashes are always only as secure as the user submitted password: If a user has a trivial password like "foo", an attacker who got hold of the salted password hash will always be successful to crack the hash with a common password hash crack tool, no matter how expensive the calculation is.
-Good password hashing does **not** rescue users from short passwords or simple passwords that can be found in a dictionary.
-It is usually a good idea to force users to register with a password that for instance at least has some minimum length.
+One last point on this basic hash knowledge section: Password hashes are always only as secure as the chosen password: If a user has a trivial password like "foo", an attacker who has gotten hold of the salted password hash will always be successful to crack the hash with a common password hash crack tool, no matter how expensive the calculation is.
+Good password hashing does **not** rescue users from short passwords, or simple passwords that can be found in a dictionary.
+It is usually a good idea to force users to register with a password that has for instance at least some minimum length and contains even some special characters.
+See also :ref:`password-policies`.

 What does it look like?